 If you're heading to Australia for the first time, it's likely you'll arrive in New South Wales (NSW) - its capital city of Sydney, to be more precise.
-It's practically a pilgrimage for backpackers these days, iconic sights like the Opera House and Bondi Beach sitting high on many a bucket list.
+It's practically a pilgrimage for backpackers these days, iconic sights like the Sydney Opera House and Bondi Beach sitting high on many must-visit lists.
 This is the most populated city and state in the country, meaning there are plenty of reasons for travellers both old and new to visit NSW.

-Outside of the city, New South Wales is the ideal state to get used to the size and variety of Australia's incredible natural spaces.
+Outside of the big capital city, New South Wales is the ideal state to get used to the size and variety of Australia's incredible natural spaces.
 Within its borders are outback deserts, rainforests, alpine regions, indigenous rock art sites, and more.
 It's no wonder many visitors stay here for months before feeling the urge to move on.
 The state has several must-see regions, including the Blue Mountains, Central Coast, the Hunter Valley, North Coast (where you'll find surfing paradise Byron Bay) and the Snowy Mountains (yes, it is possible to ski in Australia!).

 Our Favourite New South Wales Tours

 Most tours in New South Wales will begin when you visit Sydney, including many tailored to first-time visitors to Australia.
 This means you can go pretty much anywhere and do pretty much anything in this amazing state.
-Highlights on various tours include stops in the beautiful Blue Mountains region, the vineyards of Hunter Valley and the laidback surfer town of Byron Bay.
+Highlights on various tours include stops in the beautiful Blue Mountains region, the vineyards of the Hunter Valley and the laid back surfer town of Byron Bay.